-We design Cambridge IGCSE syllabi based on learners having about 130 guided learning hours for each subject during the course but this is for guidance only.
-The number of hours a learner needs to achieve the qualification may vary according to local practice and their previous experience of the subject.
+We design Cambridge IGCSE syllabi to require about 130 guided learning hours for each subject.
+This is for guidance only.
+The number of hours a learner needs to achieve the qualification may vary according to each school and the learners' previous experience of the subject.

-Availability and Timetables
+Availability and timetables

 All Cambridge schools are allocated to one of six administrative zones.
 Each zone has a specific timetable.
 This syllabus is not available in all administrative zones.
-To find out about the availability visit the syllabus page at www.cambridgeinternational.org/igcse
+To find out about availability check the syllabus page at www.cambridgeinternational.org/0444